Updated by Bobby

 But the odd thing about the Quad Cortex is that it seems to increase in value.
 At the time of writing this article, used retail was actually higher than what you would pay to get one new.

-By the time you're reading this, that might change, but we've put together some pricing tools below that update in real time, so use those as your primary reference.
+By the time you're reading this, that might change, but we've put together some pricing tools below that update in realtime, so use those as your primary reference.

 Some showing off from the Quad Cortex product page.